ev3dev/vscode-hello-python/README.md

 ## Prerequisites
-* LEGO MINDSTORMS EV3, Dexter Industries Brick Pi, Mindsensors PiStorms, or FatcatLab EVB with [ev3dev] installed.
+* LEGO MINDSTORMS EV3, Dexter Industries Brick Pi, Mindsensors PiStorms, or FatcatLab EVB with [ev3dev] installed. **Does not work with ev3dev-jessie!
+  Be sure to grab a snapshot image of ev3dev-stretch.**
 * A computer (Windows, macOS, or Linux) with [Visual Studio Code][code] and [git] or [GitHub Desktop][github] installed.